An affectionate look back at the major exhibitions we have staged over our first five years of operation.

 Sleaford’s Bass Maltings

-An exciting major exhibition on the iconic Bass Maltings will be staged from late March 2020.
+An exciting major exhibition on the iconic Bass Maltings will be staged in 2021.

 The Bass Maltings in Sleaford are a large group of eight disused malt houses originally owned by the Bass Brewery of Burton upon Trent.
 Constructed between 1901 and 1907, the Maltings are the largest group of malt houses in England; they have been designated Grade II* on the National Heritage List of England recognising them as “particularly important … of more than special interest.”